orhir/EdgeCape/README.md

 ```

 ## MP-100 Dataset
-Please follow the [official guide](https://github.com/orhir/PoseAnything) to prepare the MP-100 dataset for training and evaluation, and organize the data structure properly.
+Please follow [Pose Anything](https://github.com/orhir/PoseAnything) to prepare the MP-100 dataset for training and evaluation, and organize the data structure properly.

 ## Training